Thorkee/ENG1003_w1_Group3/README.md

 # Group 3's Report on Program Tasks
->Click [here](https://youtu.be/kS_GVGX1kk8 "You will be redirected to YouTube") to watch the oral report.
+>Click [here](https://youtu.be/kS_GVGX1kk8 "You will be redirected to YouTube") to watch the presentation.

 <!-- TABLE OF CONTENTS -->
 <details open="open">